-This butterfly is very specific and classified as Vulnerable by the IUCN Red List – the caterpillars only feed on a small, unobtrusive vine called Mangrove Vine Cynanchum carnosum which grows arounds low plants and reeds.
+This butterfly is very specific and classified as Vulnerable by the IUCN Red List – the caterpillars only feed on a small, unobtrusive vine called Mangrove Vine Cynanchum carnosum which grows around low plants and reeds.
 This is an example of why we should protect large areas of natural vegetation – a tiny plant can be critical to the survival of a lot of other species.

 Common Crow / Australian Crow / Oleander Butterfly Euploea core

-I don’t have a good photo of this butterfly but we see them all the time.
-They seem to like monsoon rainforest in the middle of the day in August, though they are widespread throughout the Top End.
+We see these muted beauties more often than any other.
+They seem to like monsoon rainforest in the middle of the day in dry season, though they are widespread throughout the Top End.
 We most often see them – dozens at a time – in Holmes Jungle near Darwin and Jimmy Creek in Mary River National Park and under the rock art shelters at Nourlangie and Ubirr, Kakadu.